 BPMN 2.0 compliant process designers offer additional benefits.
-First, BPMN 2.0 process design symbols are recognizable by a majority of business analysts and process management experts.
+First, BPMN diagrams and symbols are recognizable by a majority of business analysts and process management experts.
 Second, a majority of process design platforms utilize it, making it easier to export processes between platforms.
 Finally, designers that are BPMN 2.0 compliant are also less likely to rely on an older codebase.
 This means that compliant designers have the most updated process design tools.

 Powerful Form Designer

 Forms are at the heart of most processes, so choosing a BPM platform that offers limited form design can result in subpar documents.
 Look for these features:

 - The form designer should let you drag-and-drop elements to compose the form, allowing anyone to design a form in minutes.

 - Look for an option that has a variety of customizable field properties, so non-developers can easily create the exact form they need.

 - Developers should be able to customize forms using code to extend out-of-the-box functionality.

 - Forms should be responsive and accessible through both mobile and desktop platforms without requiring changes to the document itself.

 - You should be able to assign file paths to documents using variables to ensure easy document management and storage.

 Built-In Reporting Tools